Yalitsa Riden | Artistic Director

 Yalitsa is a Halifax-based Multimedia-Interdisciplinary artist.
-Along with pursuing a sustainable art practise they are also focused on community engagement and recognizing the importance of having a vibrant and inclusive arts community.
-Their love for the arts goes hand in hand with their social and political advocacy, having served on NSCAD University’s Board for 2 years and Co-Producing the StART Festival.
+Along with pursuing a sustainable arts practice they are also focused on community engagement and recognizing the importance of having a vibrant and inclusive arts community.
+Their love for the arts goes hand in hand with their social and political advocacy, having served on NSCAD University’s Board for 2 years and becoming the Artistic Director for the StART Festival.
 Their goals lie in supporting gender equality, connecting artists with local organizations throughout the city and promoting increased provincial funding for the arts.

 Jamaican Canadian Resident of Halifax, Kayla Borden is a freelancer music promoter ,agent,event & social media coordinator and a talent scout for non for profit organizations such as Music Liberatory, Jamaican Cultural Association of Nova Scotia and the Emerging lens film festival just to name a few.
 Kayla enjoys working with young talent from low income communities on their goals for the future.
 She loves seeking out or creating opportunity for talent to be showcased and celebrated within a cultural background.
 She believes not forgetting where you come from and giving back is very important to our communities.
 And loves working with artists and other individuals that believe the same.